Minnesota Vikings schedule this week

 |Sunday, Jan.
 2||8:20 PM||NBC|

 Lambeau Field becomes a much easier place to play if Aaron Rodgers isn’t the quarterback for Green Bay.
-Assuming the Packers patch up their differences with the reigning NFL MVP, though, they should have little trouble crushing Minnesota at home.
+Again, the Packers have pactched up their differences with the reigning NFL MVP for the time being, so they should have little trouble crushing Minnesota at home.

 - Week 17 prediction: Packers 41, Vikings 23